Aditi-patil08/tsf-task1/README.md

         In this regression task we will predict the precentage of marks that a student is expected to score based on the number of hours they studied.
-      This is a simple linear regression task as it involves only two variables that are hours studied and score or marks.
+      This is a simple linear regression task as it involves only two variables that are hours studied and score or mark
-      ![Rplot]{C:\Users\91878\Documents\Rplot.png)